aiman-al-masoud/psittacus/README.md

    * sentence_one: the sentence in the **target language** (ie: the language the student wishes to learn).
    * sentence_two: the same idea expressed in the **student's language**.
+   * audio_base64: the audio of sentence_one (in the **target language**) recorded by a native or proficient speaker of the language.
+Encoded as audio-data in base-64.
    * word_dict: a dictionary that provides a brief description of each word contained in sentence_one.

    #### Please note that: